 Personally, when a server issue eventually happens, I want my website functional and back online A.S.A.P.
 Once again, this isn't much of a con.
 Their prices aren't that high, and to be perfectly blunt about it, I'll gladly pay a little more for my web host to not piss me off.

 Con #1 - PCI Compliance Issue

 This con was incredibly irritating, but it’s both a pro and a con at the same time.
 As cunifer.com is an E-commerce store, it needs to have a security scan for PCI compliance.
-If the website fails the scan, your site will be deemed as not secure, and you won’t be able to process payments.
+If the website fails the scan, you won’t be able to process payments.

-While it did irk me to have such an issue with this, we care deeply about protecting our customers' sensitive data, so I’m a little conflicted about listing this as a con.
-Their security really is top-notch, but I wish it had been much easier for them to allow the PCI security scanner into the website.
-As always, tech help was great as always, and eventually solved the problem.
+While it did irk me to have such an issue with this, we care deeply about protecting our customers' sensitive data, so I'm a little conflicted about listing this as a con.
+Their security is top-notch, but I wish it had been much easier for them to allow the PCI security scanner into the website.
+As always, tech help was excellent as ever, and eventually solved the problem.

 Pro #3 - Blazing Fast Speed

 Many new small business owners don’t take into account page speed when selecting a host.
 So why should you care?
-Part of my job is to ensure the website loads as fast as it can.
-This is because page loading speed has a profound effect on conversion rates.
+Part of my job is to ensure the website loads as fast as it can because page loading speed affects conversion rates.
 The longer your website takes the load, the more impatient your visitors will get.
 And when that happens, they leave and don’t make a purchase.

 - After 3 seconds of waiting, visitors’ loyalty decreased by nearly 16%.

 - 47% of users expect web pages load in at most 2 seconds